SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/README.md

 Fig 1. shows the mixer schematic, consisting of a folded Gilbert cell.
 Here the local oscillator's (LO) differential input is fed to M1-M2 and M3-M4 pairs which act as transconductance amplifiers.
 The output current of both amplifiers is summed with opposite polarity and passed through load resistors R_L to produce the differential output voltage.
 The transconductance of both amplifiers can be varied by varying the currents I_1 and I_2.
 This is achieved with current mirror formed using FET’s M7-M9 and M8-M10 controlled using the differential pair (M5-M6).
 The Radio Frequency (RF) signal is applied to this differential pair M5-M6, hence modulating the gain for the LO signal.
 The use of current mirror results in larger output voltage swing and ease of biasing.

-Before the design of any circuit, a thorogh understanding of the characterisitics of used device is required.
+Before the design of any circuit, a thorough understanding of the characterisitics of used device is required.
 This becomes even more crucial for MOS devices of lower technology nodes which deviate a lot from the ideal MOS characteristics due to short channel effects.

 ## Device Characterization